tifsheline/inked_gal/README.md

 <hr>
 User POV:

-1. As a user, I can create a profile by providing their name, email address and school affiliation.
+1. As a user, I can create a profile by providing my name, email address and Instagram username.

-2. As a user, I can build their online portfolio by completing the achievements form.
+2. As a user, I can build a storyboard by searching the index and bookmarking images I like to my profile.

-3. As a user, I have access to a newsfeed where they can post questions or comments.

-4. As a user, I can make comments on other users' post.

-5. As a user, I can send messages to other users through the direct messaging feature.

 ---